 5.24.2 Pre-conditions

 Power meters are available at the customer (or substation) site where the forecast is required.
-The State Estimation service (see Chapter 5.20 “Use case of power distribution grid state estimation” above) is deployed and active in the power distribution grid.
+The State Estimation service (see clause 5.20 "Use case of power distribution grid state estimation" above) is deployed and active in the power distribution grid.
 Output of the State Estimation service can be used by the LP and GP service.

 5.24.3 Service Flows

+5.24.3.1 Introduction

 LP and GP service is based on historical data as the input information.
 In the case of the LP service, the needed historical data include the power consumption (demand) measured in the past with a time resolution that is equal (or better) than the one required in output for the service.
 As a consequence, the application of the LP service automatically implies the need to have power meters available at the customer (or substation) site where the forecast is required.
 In the case of the GP service, similar requirements also apply.
 Moreover, since the generation can be largely affected by external factors, additional information can be also needed.
 E.g., in case of a GP service to forecast the power generation from photovoltaic (PV) plants, additional factors such as weather conditions (irradiance, temperature, cloudiness, etc.) can play a relevant role to determine the expected power generation and they need to be duly considered by the service.
 In summary, the data required as input to the LP/GP service are:

 Active and reactive power consumption (or generation) measured at the customer (generator) or substation that is object of the analysis; data should possibly cover a quite long period of time (months or years) to lead to accurate results.